Interview_bk_article no logo

 Yes.
 When you start with Blender, definitely do the donut exercise from Blender Guru, it's a really, really awesome tutorial.
 Keep learning and practice, practice, practice.
 You never know what might come your way.

-Love Joachims work?
-Support him by subscribing.
-Did you know free models get rewarded too on our platform?
+Love Joachim's work?
+Support him by subscribing to Full Plan.
+Creators of free assets also get rewarded on our platform.
 Read more about fair share.

 Support Joachim's work